 Calculating GST without a GST calculator

-You don’t need a fancy GST calculator to figure out how much to charge.
+You don’t need a fancy GST calculator to figure out how much to charge (although we have one here if you want to use it).
 The rate of GST is 15% so you simply add 15% of the sales price to arrive at the GST inclusive price.

 For example, a sale of $1,000 has a GST amount of $150 (15%).
 Add the two together and you get a GST-inclusive price of $1,150.
 A simple calculation to plug into your calculator is the sales price multiplied by 1.15.